stevebeer/openvpn-server/README.md

-If at any point you wish to remove OpenVPN from your Pi and revert it to a pre-installation state, such as if you want to undo a failed installation to try installing again or you want to remove OpenVPN without installing a fresh Raspbian image and losing important files, just cd into OpenVPN-Setup, execute the setup script, and choose option 03.
+If at any point you wish to remove OpenVPN from your Pi and revert it to a pre-installation state, such as if you want to undo a failed installation to try installing again or you want to remove OpenVPN without installing a fresh Raspbian image and losing important files, just cd into OpenVPN-Setup, execute the setup script, and choose option 03, or make remove.sh executable and run it with sudo.

 Technical Support & User Feedback
 ---------------------------------